Science & Research Visa Sponsorship Jobs in Colorado

 Which visa types are most common for science & research roles in Colorado?

 H-1B visas dominate for industry research positions at companies like Lockheed Martin and biotech firms in Denver.
 O-1 visas are common for distinguished researchers at federal labs like NIST and NREL.
-University positions typically use H-1B for staff scientists or J-1 for postdoctoral researchers and visiting scholars.
+University positions typically use H-1B for staff scientists or J-1 visa for postdoctoral researchers and visiting scholars.
 TN visas serve Canadian and Mexican scientists in qualifying specialty occupations at both private companies and research institutions.

 Which cities in Colorado have the most science & research sponsorship jobs?